-Term vs Whole Life Insurance – Which is Better?
+Difference Between Term and Whole Life Insurance

 What is Term Life Insurance?

 Term insurance is life insurance taken for a certain period or term.
-In case of death of the policyholder, the sum assured is paid to the beneficiary of the policyholder No amount is paid out to the policyholder if he/she survives the policy term.
+In case of death of the policyholder, the sum assured is paid to the beneficiary of the policyholder.
+No amount is paid out to the policyholder if he/she survives the policy term.
 This makes term insurance a pure life insurance policy.
 It gives a very high cover for a very low premium.

-The benefits of term insurance are as follows:
+The benefits are as follows: